 One of the original 'DRUM' drum heads survives and is in the collection of Ryland Allison (son of Keith Allison, a friend of Michael's from Texas who was featured as a session musician on several Monkees recordings).
 It was sold to him by Davy with a drum set when he was very young.

 Micky behind his Slingerland kit in Virginia 1969

 Davy's 3/4 Scale Red Gretsch Custom Bass Guitar

 In 1966, Gretsch produced a bass guitar especially for Davy.
 Rarely used, it made its first appearance on The Monkees television series in the episode "Son of a Gypsy" in late 1966.
 During the group's inaugural live concert appearance in Honolulu, Hawaii on December 3, 1966, Davy played his Gretsch bass when Peter moved to keyboards, a tradition that would continue during Monkees concerts through 1968.
 Photographs from the 1967 Monkees summer tour, however, usually show Davy playing Peter's new Guild bass when it came time to switch off, instead of his Gretsch.
-Davy was last seen using this bass in concert during the 1968 Australian/Japanese Monkees tour, and for an appearance with Micky and Mike on The Glen Campbell Goodtime Hour in 1969.
+Davy was last seen using this bass in concert during the 1969 Monkees tour, and for an appearance with Micky and Mike on The Glen Campbell Goodtime Hour that same year.
 A representative from Gretsch confirmed that there was no record of this model bass guitar ever being produced again, so it is reasonable to conclude that Davy owned the only one.